GeneralBots/BotBook/book/chapter-07-gbot-reference.md

 | Debug Web Automation |   TRUE if Bot Admin Number will receive an screenshot to each web automation step.|
 | .gbapp List |   List of associated .gbapp packages to this .gbot. |
 | Group Spell |  Enable spell checker for groups. |

+Note that this variables are available in every .gbdialog code, automatically.

 ## Enviroment Variables Reference